Table of Contents

 Few things are more aggravating than hiring someone only to discover that they aren’t a good fit for your company.

-Fortunately, a rigorous interview procedure can help you avoid this.
-In addition to the traditional interview questions (Can you tell me about yourself? ), you can ask some unique questions.
+Fortunately, a rigorous interview procedure, backed by skill assessment software or an interview evaluation form, can help you avoid this.
+In addition to the traditional interview questions (Can you tell me about yourself?), you can also ask some unique questions.

 Why are you interested in working here?